Discover all the tax services we offer

 As you might expect, most American business owners living abroad hire an expat tax expert when filing Form 1118.
 Expat taxes are nothing if not complicated—and the Foreign Tax Credit for Corporations is no exception.
 Without the right expertise, it’s easy to make a mistake and end up paying more than you really owe.

-To claim the Foreign Tax Credit for Corporations, attach Form 1118 to your corporate tax return and file it at the same time.
+To claim the Foreign Tax Credit for Corporations, attach Form 1118 to your corporate tax return and file it simultaneously on the regular tax deadline which is April 18, 2023.

 While Form 1118 isn’t mandatory, most expat business owners will have to file several IRS forms every year.
 Some of the most common include: